Saying Goodbye to Planet Earth

 “We will either evolve those group behaviors quickly or the earth will take what we’ve given it, in terms of new climate states, and move on and create new species,” he said.

 Frank said the mathematical models for the future of the planet have three trajectories.
 One is a massive die-off of perhaps 70 percent of the human population and then an uneasy stabilization.
 The second is complete collapse and extinction.
 The third is a dramatic reconfiguration of human society to protect the biosphere and make it more diverse and productive not for human beings but for the health of the planet.
-This would include halting our consumption of fossil fuels, converting to a plant-based diet and dismantling the animal agriculture industry as well as pursuing projects to green deserts and restore rainforests.
+This would include halting our consumption of fossil fuels, converting to a plant-based diet and dismantling the animal agriculture industry as well as greening deserts and restoring rainforests.

 There is, Frank warned, a tipping point when the biosphere becomes so degraded no human activity will halt runaway climate change.
 He cites Venus again.